rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 export default message;
 {{< /highlight >}}

 Now, try to create a message with an empty text in GraphQL Playground.
-It shouldn't work because you require a non-empty text for your message in the database.
-The same applies to your user entities which need a unique username now.
-But can GraphQL and Apollo Server handle these cases already for you?
+It still requires a non-empty text for your message in the database.
+The same applies to your user entities, which now require a unique username.
+GraphQL and Apollo Server can handle these cases.
 Let's try to create a message with an empty text.
 You should see a similar input and output:

 {{< highlight javascript >}}
 // mutation